open-source-labs/Reactime/readme.md

 A debugging tool for React.
 Records state whenever state is changed and allows user to jump to any previous recorded state.

 Two parts are needed for this tool to function.
-The chrome extension must be installed, and the NPM package must be installed and used in the React code.
+The <a href="https://chrome.google.com/webstore/detail/react-time-travel/cgibknllccemdnfhfpmjhffpjfeidjga">chrome extension</a> must be installed, and the NPM package must be installed and used in the React code.

 ## Installing